wolberine/docs/markdown/reference/dash/pro-datasheet.md

 the modem, with the antenna facing upwards to the literal clouds, referencing the literal cloud.
 Hologram Pinout Legend

--   Connector: USB Micro, used to supply power to the Dash and communicate to a PC.
+-   Connector: USB Micro, used to supply power to the Dash Pro and communicate to a PC.
 (Power shall only be supplied to either the USB Micro or the GND+USB\_5V Pins) (See Jumper Settings).
--   Connector: Battery, used to connect the Dash to a battery (See Jumper Settings).
+-   Connector: Battery, used to connect the Dash Pro to a battery (See Jumper Settings).
 -   Connector: U.FL, used to connect an antenna to the modem.
 -   GND: Digital and Analog Ground, 0V potential.